• Skip to main content

 There are many things you can do to manage or reduce your older dog’s aggression.

-Any change in behavior, from something as obvious as aggression to a “feeling” something is off must be investigated.
+Any change in behavior, from something as apparent as aggression to a “feeling” something is off must be investigated.

 Only once you have a diagnosis can a treatment plan be drawn up.

-Take note of situations when you’ve seen your dog show aggression, and provide as much information as you can to your veterinarian (or an animal behaviorist if you need assistance beyond what your veterinarian can provide).
+Take note of situations when your dog shows aggression and provide as much information as you can to your veterinarian (or an animal behaviorist if you need assistance beyond what your veterinarian can provide).

 Note the…